muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "user load_experaince grandiose's combat"

-As the experiance pack loaded, I could feel a change in my posture as I got up onto the stage.
+As the experience pack loaded, I could feel a change in my posture as I got up onto the stage.

-Shortly after, Melody's sister got onto the platfom facing me.
+Shortly after, Melody's sister got onto the platform facing me.

-"Begin when ready." called Ethan.
+"Begin when ready," called Ethan.

-"Hello Phanna, lets have a proper fight as you promised.
+"Hello Phanna, let's have a proper fight as you promised.
 Allow me to formally introduce myself, I am Amanda of the northern mountains elves."

 Quite the formal introduction from Melody's sister.
 I think I'll do the same.